JimLynchCodes/Angular-14-Http-Unit-Test/Angular14Project/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Unit Tests Watch Mode

+Run `npm run test:watch` to run ng test with the `--watch` flag.

+## Unit Tests With Code Coverage

+Run `npm run test:cov` to run ng test with the `--coverage` flag.

+Read the coverage report by opening the generated `coverage/index.html` file in the browser.

+## Unit Tests With Mutation Testing

+Run `npm run test:mut` to run stryker mutation testing.

+Read the coverage report by opening the generated `mutation-report/index.html` file in the browser.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.